CRACKER BARREL, chicken tenderloin platter, fried, from kid's menu

 Compare CRACKER BARREL, chicken tenderloin platter, fried, from kid's menu

-See how CRACKER BARREL, chicken tenderloin platter, fried, from kid's menu compares to other foods:
+See how CRACKER BARREL, chicken tenderloin platter, fried, from kid's menu compares to other foods in terms of nutrition:

-- CRACKER BARREL, chicken tenderloin platter, fried, from kid's menu vs APPLEBEE'S, french fries
+- CRACKER BARREL, chicken tenderloin platter, fried, from kid's menu vs APPLEBEE'S, fish, hand battered

-- CRACKER BARREL, chicken tenderloin platter, fried, from kid's menu vs APPLEBEE'S, KRAFT, Macaroni & Cheese, from kid's menu
+- CRACKER BARREL, chicken tenderloin platter, fried, from kid's menu vs APPLEBEE'S, chili

-- CRACKER BARREL, chicken tenderloin platter, fried, from kid's menu vs APPLEBEE'S, mozzarella sticks
+- CRACKER BARREL, chicken tenderloin platter, fried, from kid's menu vs T.G.I.
+FRIDAY'S, chicken fingers

-- CRACKER BARREL, chicken tenderloin platter, fried, from kid's menu vs APPLEBEE'S, chicken tenders, from kids' menu
+- CRACKER BARREL, chicken tenderloin platter, fried, from kid's menu vs APPLEBEE'S, coleslaw

 More in Restaurant Foods